Key takeaways

 Is Keppra covered by insurance?

 Brand-name Keppra is usually not covered by health insurance plans.
 “Insurance companies typically cover levetiracetam, and they will be reluctant to cover Keppra unless there is a very specific documented reason that the patient cannot tolerate levetiracetam,” Dr. Gray says.
-But even with insurance coverage, your out-of-pocket costs may vary depending on copays, coinsurance, deductibles, or coverage gaps.
+Even with insurance coverage, your out-of-pocket costs may vary depending on copays, coinsurance, deductibles, and coverage gaps.

-You can check out your plan’s formulary (a list of covered drugs) or call them directly to see which specific drugs are covered.
+You can check your plan’s formulary (a list of covered drugs) or call your plan directly to see which specific drugs are covered.

 Generic alternatives to Keppra